 Before joining Bonhams in 2010, Bruce spent ten years as a curator of Chinese art at the Peabody Essex Museum in Salem, Massachusetts.
 At the museum, he curated well-received exhibitions such as Perfect Imbalance: Exploring Chinese Aesthetics and The Secret World of the Forbidden City.
 He also was the assistant curator of Yin Yu Tang, the relocation and interpretation of an 18th-century 16-bedroom merchant's house from Anhui, China, to Salem.
 From 2006-07, Bruce collaborated with the Honolulu Art Academy for the exhibition, catalogue and symposium in support of New Songs on Ancient Tunes, Chinese Paintings from the Reverend Richard Fabian Collection.

-Bruce holds a BA from Connecticut College, with a double major in Chinese and Asian Studies, and a MA degree in Art History from the University of Kansas, with a concentration on Chinese painting and calligraphy.
+Bruce holds a Bachelor's degree in Chinese and Asian Studies from Connecticut College and a Master's degree in Art History from the University of Kansas, specialising in Chinese painting and calligraphy.

 Outside Bonhams, Bruce has authored several articles on Chinese art and culture, and he has been an invited speaker at symposiums and lectured at Northeastern University, Simmons College, the Royal Ontario Museum, Oxford University, San Francisco State University, and in Zhejiang University in Hangzhou, China.